ManagementMO/Urban-Sentinel/README.md

 ## 🏆 **Hackathon Journey**

-This project was built during [Hackathon Name] with a focus on solving real urban challenges.
+This project was built during Hack404 with a focus on solving real urban challenges.
 Our team combined expertise in machine learning, urban planning, and full-stack development to create something that could genuinely help cities make better decisions.

 **The most rewarding part?** Knowing that Urban Sentinel could prevent neighborhoods from declining and save communities from displacement.